 There was but one proviso: LZ-130 could not be used to carry fare-paying passengers.

-Clearly the Nazi Government’s mind was made up: whatever gold-backed currency might have been earned over operating cost, another accident, from whatever cause, would constitute and intolerable embarrassment.
+Publicity photographs of affluent-looking passengers notwithstanding, clearly the Nazi Government’s mind was made up: whatever gold-backed currency might have been earned over operating cost, another accident, from whatever cause, would constitute and intolerable embarrassment.
 The literature does not record any official protests—indeed, few risked imprisonment to stand up to the Nazis about anything so “trivial.”

-However, since the insiders knew the lifting gas did not ignite the fabric of LZ-129, and that the fabric of LZ-130 was all but impossible to ignite, one can only imagine the frustration of the Zeppelin men when their reasoned arguments for resumption of passenger service were blown off.
+However, since the insiders knew the lifting gas did not ignite the fabric of LZ-129, and that the fabric of LZ-130 was all but impossible to ignite besides, one can only imagine the frustration of the Zeppelin men when their reasoned arguments for resumption of passenger service were blown off.
 Here was an enormous investment in this pinnacle of the rigid airship art (photo montage: the command bridge), the culmination of experience-taught lessons and the finest workmanship in the world, under the thumb of an idiot who would throw him away!
 Undoubtedly grumbling continued quietly until the very day Hermann Göring himself went aboard Graf to ridicule the dirigible, gushing, “Na, this thing’s for the birds!
 One match and the whole contraption will go up in flames!”
 Meyer reported that on that fateful day, “In vain the zeppeliners gave their detailed commentary to convince him of the possible future significance of airships.”

 In the meantime the passenger ship seemed to have no way to earn his keep as the 1938 transatlantic season was slipping away.
 A mission suddenly appeared from the folks that got the Nazis in the airship business back in 1934: The Propaganda Ministry.
 Hitler had managed to bully Italy, France and the UK into ceding the Sudetenland away from Czechoslovakia.
 A vote would be held to prove to the world the majority of Sudeten Germans approved in the change of governing bodies.
 Every means to assure a “ja” vote would be employed.
 So on the second of December LZ-130 was over Reichenberg playing their anthem, the “Egerländer March,” from his loudspeakers while a spokesman blared “Yes to the Führer on 4h December.”
 As Hitler rode in the streets below, small swastika flags were dropped from Graf to be slowed by small parachutes.
 Orders were to cover as much of the “liberated Sudetenland” as possible, so in addition to a mail drop of some 633 kg over Reichenberg airfield, leaflets inscribed with “Yes to the Führer” were rained down until bad weather dictated a course change.
 Ascending to clear the mountains, Graf encountered snow showers, and icing between 1200 and 2000 meters.
 The radio antenna had to be disconnected least it be lost to ice weight.
 Finally descending, ice flung from props punched holes in the outer cover and even caused bullet-like damage to a girder.
 More rain and electrical disturbances were encountered before the ship was again safely docked at Frankfurt after 31 hours aloft, covering some 3000 km.

 While there was a lull in operations over the holidays, the winter weather did not keep Graf in her shed.
 Snow and hail were encountered on the flight of 13 January, which continued the “radio experiments” under the RLM’s Dr. Ernst Breuning as its main mission.
-Testing continued no only in tweaking the equipment – cabin heating had failed on the previous flight, and the echo altimeter was not working – but innovations as well.
+Testing continued not only in tweaking the equipment – cabin heating had failed on the previous flight, and the echo altimeter was not working – but innovations as well.
 To decrease the number of men needed to ground-manage the tail, a new stern windlass was tested.

 The Graf was then hangared for months, and the modifications to support the new primary mission were undertaken.
 The literature explains that the Zeppelin museum was relieved of its “Spähkorb” but there are no published photos of this particular “spy basket.”
 Bauer & Duggan show the standard WWI photo while Meyer uses what appears to be a newsprint photo credited to Verlag Pestalozzi (top montage).
 An actual spy car recovered from a downed Zeppelin was on display at the Imperial War Museum (bottom photo) when the producer visited, and since these 3 have obvious differences, the appearance of the one used with LZ-130 is pure speculation.
 There are also no photos of the installation, but clearly a long cable drum and powerful winch were fitted midship with hull-snugging provision for the car.

 When the Graf emerged on the 13th of April it set the pace for all future flights: electronic surveillance.
 (Photo: the standard radio installation in the”funkkabine.”)
 With the regular crew forbidden to enter the passenger compartments, we shall never know what exactly was going on inside.
 However getting outside the hull’s scattering properties was now possible thanks to that old innovation from the Great War.
 During the first night the spy car was lowered 200 meters loaded with sandbags to verify its stability.
 The car occupant would be using what the Americans were about to test when Macon went down: a UHF radio, eliminating the intermittent telephone line in the tow cable.
-The first occupants reported the car stable and calm, but it proved to be so awkward to egress that the last technician disembarking accidentally hooked his parachute handle on the bridle and got pulled out of the ship, smacked the basket tail, and suffered slight injury upon landing.
+The first occupants reported the car stable and calm, but it proved to be so awkward to egress that the last technician disembarking accidentally hooked his parachute handle on the bridle and got pulled out of the ship, smacked the basket tail, and suffered slight injury upon hitting the ground.
 The Graf returned to Frankfurt, having been aloft 30 hours.

 The 11th flight beginning 13 June was almost as long, 28 hours, and tested the spy basket in Germany’s northern areas.
 The next few flights in July found Graf visiting selected German cities for special occasion “Flying Days,” hoped to be at least every Sunday.
 Breuning later recalled, “To camouflage our actual activity, we had the air ministry foster a series of weekend aviation meets in the summer of 1939.”
 Weather wasn’t particularly co-operative and schedules were adjusted, but the ship was actually first landed in the small city square of Meiningen.
 Mail was carried and exchanged on most every flight, small Nazi flags were dropped by parachutes.